 If a senior citizen group is also a 501(c)(3) or (4), it can hold two one-day, tax-free sales each calendar year in addition to the four tax-free fundraising events.

-An animal sold by a nonprofit animal shelter, including an adoption fee, is exempt from sales tax.
-An “animal shelter” is a facility that keeps or legally impounds stray, homeless, abandoned or unwanted animals.
-Tax is due on a shelter’s sale of taxable items, such as leashes, collars and grooming supplies.
+The sale of an animal by a nonprofit animal shelter or a nonprofit animal welfare organization, including the acceptance of an adoption fee, is exempt from sales tax.
+Tax is due on an animal shelter’s or animal welfare organization’s sale of other taxable items, such as leashes, collars and grooming supplies.

-If an animal shelter is a 501(c)(3) or (4), it can hold two one-day, tax-free sales each calendar year in addition to the exemption on the sale and adoption fee for an animal.
+If an animal shelter or animal welfare organization is a 501(c)(3) or (4), it can hold two one-day, tax-free sales each calendar year in addition to the exemption on the sale and adoption fee for an animal.

 A 501(c)(3) nonprofit organization that provides independent life skills and educational programs to individuals with special needs can sell items tax free through vending machines.